Electrical Testing, Testing & Certification Services

 Excel Electrical Services Ltd complete the following types of electrical testing for Commercial, Industrial, Retail, Office & Public Building Businesses & Residential Property

 We can offer you a free, no obligation survey of the electrical installation at your premises in order to provide a very competitive and accurate quote to carry out the report.

-Electrical Installation Condition Reports (EICR) areis necessary because all electrical installations deteriorate due to a number of factors, i.e. damage, wear, tear, corrosion, excessive electrical loading, aging and environmental influences.
+Electrical Installation Condition Reports (EICR) are necessary because all electrical installations deteriorate due to a number of factors, i.e. damage, wear, tear, corrosion, excessive electrical loading, aging and environmental influences.

 The IEE Wiring Regulations (BS 7671) require that EICR of electrical installations is carried out at such intervals that are consistent with the type of installation, its use and operation, the frequency of maintenance and the external influences upon it.